firstbatchxyz/dria-blog/docs/how-to/models.md

 ---
 categories:
-- Software Engineering
+- Applied AI
-description: Learn how to select and manage various LLM models using the Dria Network infrastructure for efficient task execution.
+description: Learn how to select and manage models in the Dria Network for your LLM tasks using the MoA infrastructure effectively.
 tags:
 - LLM
 - Dria Network
-- model selection
+- Model Selection
-- MoA
+- Mixture-of-Agents
-- task execution
+- AI Infrastructure
 ---

 # Selecting Models